Trade Stock Indices

 MY JOB IS

-More you master your ability to step back from price movement & watch market dis-passionately, waiting for a trading signal, easier it will be to witness the fluctuations/oscillations of your emotions without you getting sucked into them and allowing them to throw you off your game.
+The better you are at taking a step back from price movement and observing the market dispassionately while waiting for a trading signal, the easier it will be to see the fluctuations/oscillations of your emotions without being consumed by them and letting them distract you from your game.

 WEAKNESS